 Over time, teeth pick up stains from the food and drink that we consume which can cause teeth to look darker or our faces to look older.
-Whitening is one of a few ways to give your smile a new glimmer.
+As your teeth age, they also get denser and let less light through.
+Whitening is a fantastic way to improve the colour of your teeth.

 What is it?